mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

 ### Using a domain name {:#domain-name}

-If you are accessing Mathesar using a domain name, you need to add it to the list of domains Mathesar can accept requests from
+If you are accessing Mathesar using a domain name, you need to add it to the list of domains Mathesar can accept requests from.
+This can be accomplished by setting the [ALLOWED_HOSTS](../../configuration/env-variables.md#allowed_hosts) environment variable
     ```bash
       docker run \
        -e ALLOWED_HOSTS='mathesar.example.com' \